Have a Question?

 Tracks and Minors

-The BS/MS option is available for students majoring in Chemistry who wish to combine their bachelor's coursework with work for a master's degree in Forensic Science in the Chemistry or Crime Scene Investigation track.
+The BS/MFS option is available for students majoring in chemistry who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in forensic sciences in the chemistry or crime scene investigation track.
 Students choosing this option may earn their master's degrees in as little as one year after their bachelor's degree.
-Students must formally apply for entrance into this B.S. to M.S. option in their junior year.
-Once admitted into this program, students develop an educational plan in consultation with their advisor.
+Interested students must formally apply for entrance into this BS/MFS option in their junior year.
+Once admitted into this program, students develop an educational plan in consultation with their undergraduate and graduate advisors.

 University of Maryland School of Pharmacy